RamenJunkie/Trilithic-EAS-Log-Parser/readme.md

 ```
 EASLog.exe <filename>
 ```
-Without replacing <filename> witht he file name, no braces.
-This will output a file <filename>-Processed.txt with a simple table fo dates and sources and alert types seperated by weeks.
+Without replacing <filename> with the file name, no braces.
+This will output a file <filename>-Processed.txt with a simple table of dates and sources and alert types separated by weeks.

-EASLogWindows.exe is a Windows app which will open a window, allow the user to opena a file, which will then be parsed and the result displayed in a window.
+EASLogWindows.exe is a Windows app that will open a window, and allow the user to open a file, which will then be parsed and the result displayed in a window.
 It will also produce a <filename>-Processed.txt file in the background, in the same folder as the original file.

 ---